-The improvement – that is, the difference in the symptoms at the end of treatment compared to the beginning of treatment – was of moderate effect size, and the difference was almost a full standard deviation.
+The difference in the symptoms at the end of treatment compared to the beginning of treatment was of moderate effect size, and the difference was almost a full standard deviation.

 Finally, by engaging in rumination, patients are more vulnerable to relapse of depressive episodes (Nolen-Hoeksema, 2000).
-For these reasons, it’s particularly important to help patients who suffer from anxiety and depression from engaging in rumination behaviors.
+For these reasons, it’s particularly important to help patients who experience anxiety and depression to avoid engaging in rumination behaviors.

 4 Helpful Worksheets